fedhere/PUI2017_fb55/HW5_fb55/README.md

 plot the distribution of z statistics

-fit the z-statistics with a gaussian model and assess the goodnes of fit with a simple test (AD or KS).
+fit the z-statistics with a gaussian model and assess the goodness of fit with a simple test (AD or KS).

 find the best fit values for the model parameters (mean and standard deviation) by minimizing the model chi square.